39th JACT Latin Summer School – 2019 Director’s Report

 This has been a year of significant change.
 Alex Boyt, after ten fantastic years, resigned as co-director earlier in the year; her devotion, creativity and hard work could not have been more missed this Summer.
 I took the opportunity to review the leadership structure of the Summer School and created two assistant director positions, one to run the academic side of things and one with oversight of student welfare, dealing with any issues which arose with individuals and leaving me free to focus on the overall logistics of the operation.
 After much reflection I asked Dick Mowbray and Sophia Ridley respectively to perform these roles.

-I was pleased to welcome back Mish Bancroft, Lindsey Cullen, Clemmie Faulkner, Katie Lathan and Laura Snook.
+Back on the team this year were Mish Bancroft, Lindsey Cullen, Clemmie Faulkner, Katie Lathan and Laura Snook.
 It is important to mix the old with the new and we certainly had a great injection of new blood this Summer – Naomi Bradshaw, Dom Jones, Alice Kirrage and Tarika Sullivan all fitted fantastically into the spirit of “Latin Camp!”
 We also had a new director’s assistant, Johnny Boyd who is currently studying at Oxford.

 Please look on the website under “our courses” for details on any of the courses we offer.
 Once again we had groups from complete beginners tackling the traditional and totally uncompromising So You Really Want to Learn Latin course aiming to cover all the essential grammar of current GCSE specifications and sit an actual past language paper at the end, to GCSE students who mainly focused on readers and other selections of the finest extant Roman literature reading more widely than they would have time for in school, to A Level students reading rather more demanding and “left field” texts (such as Lucan 7) which they are highly unlikely to have met before to provide themselves with that edge for university applications.
 We were also able to cater for various “disparate” groups who did not fit in obviously to any of these categories.